electronicarts/helmci/README.md

 - Setting `locked` to false disables all deploys.
 - `namespace` is the kubernetes namespace to use for deploys.
 - `release` is the release name for the helm chart.
-- `depends` is a list of releases that must be installed first. `$namespace/$release` format.
+- `depends` is a list of releases that must be installed first.
+  `$namespace/$release` format.
 - `release_chart` is how to find the chart to install (see below).

 Note: the value of the `release` is used as the release name, not the name of the directory.

 The `values.yaml` and (optionally) `values.secrets` files contain the helm values.
 Note `values.secrets` can be encrypted, but if so must be decrypted using whatever mechanism before running helmci.

+There is also a `lock.json` file for each release that contains meta information for the downloaded chart.
+This file is managed automatically.

-## Helm chart config
+### Helm chart config

 Example helm chart specification: